hugeicons/react/README.md

 ## What is HugeIcons?

 HugeIcons is a comprehensive icon library designed for modern web and mobile applications.
-The free package includes 4,000+ carefully crafted icons in the Stroke Rounded style, while the pro version offers over 36,000 icons across 9 unique styles.
+The free package includes 4,400+ carefully crafted icons in the Stroke Rounded style, while the pro version offers over 40,000+ icons across 9 unique styles.

 ### Key Highlights
-- **4,000+ Free Icons**: Extensive collection of Stroke Rounded icons covering essential UI elements, actions, and concepts
+- **4,400+ Free Icons**: Extensive collection of Stroke Rounded icons covering essential UI elements, actions, and concepts
 - **Pixel Perfect**: Every icon is crafted on a 24x24 pixel grid ensuring crisp, clear display at any size
 - **Customizable**: Easily adjust colors, sizes, and styles to match your design needs
+- **Multicolor Support**: Full multicolor customization for Bulk, Duotone, and Twotone styles in the Pro version
 - **Regular Updates**: New icons added regularly to keep up with evolving design trends

 > 📚 **Looking for Pro Icons?** Check out our comprehensive documentation at [docs.hugeicons.com](https://docs.hugeicons.com) for detailed information about pro icons, styles, and advanced usage.